BillHertzing/ATAP.Utilities/SolutionDocumentation/Security Shift-Left.md

 ##### Create a custom OpenSSL Configuration File for the Root CA

 There are a few settings needed to sign a Certificate with a CA, that cannot be modified / set on the command line.
 These few settings MUST be configured in the OpenSSL configuration file.
-Luckliy, they can be done with environment variables
+Luckily, they can be done with environment variables

 OPENSSL_SIGNINGCERTIFICATES_DIR
 dir		= C:/Dropbox/Security/Certificates/SigningCertificates/Root		# Where everything is kept
  #private_key	= $dir/PrivateKeys/cakey.pem # The private key
 serial		= $dir/serial 		# The current serial number
 database	= $dir/CertificatesIssued.txt	# database index file.
 new_certs_dir	= $dir/NewCertificates	# default place for new certs.
 certs		= $dir/Certificates		# Where the issued certs are kept
  #crl		= $dir/crl.pem 		# The current CRL
  #crl_dir		= $dir/crl		# Where the issued crl are kept

 ##### Install the Root Certificate Authority Certificate

 Add the new Root Certificate Authority certificate to all machines in the workgroup

-Note that powershell remoting depends on having a trusted SSL certificate for this purpose.
+Note that PSRemoting depends on having a trusted SSL certificate for this purpose.
-Trusting an internally generated SSL certificate requires an internal Root Certificate Authority certificate Therefore Powershell remoting cannot be used to install an internal Root Certificate Authority certificate on a machine which does not yet have PS-remoting working
+Trusting an internally generated SSL certificate requires an internal Root Certificate Authority certificate Therefore PSRemoting cannot be used to install an internal Root Certificate Authority certificate on a machine which does not yet have PSRemoting working

 Repeat the following commands on each machine in the workgroup, as an administrator